Equity Policy and Procedures

 D. Support Persons

-The reporting and responding individuals may bring a non-attorney support person to any meeting or interview in connection with the resolution of a report of a violation of the Policy.
+The reporting and responding individuals may bring a non-attorney support person to any meeting or interview in connection with the resolution of a report of an alleged violation of the Policy.
 In matters involving employees, an individual’s supervisor, subordinates, and peers in the same department may not act as a support person due to the potential conflict(s) of interest in serving in this role.
 In matters involving students, parents may not serve as a support person.
-The College reserves the right to proceed with any meeting, interview, or document, or report review period regardless of a support person’s availability.
+The College reserves the right to proceed with any meeting, interview, document, or report review period regardless of a support person’s availability.

 A support person may not speak on behalf of an individual during or participate directly in, meetings or other proceedings.
 Support persons are likewise expected to maintain the privacy of any records shared during the resolution process.
 Such records may not be shared with third parties, disclosed publicly, or used for purposes not explicitly authorized by the College.
 The College may restrict the role of any support person who fails to observe the College’s limits on participation in the proceedings or the College’s privacy expectations.